BitMind-AI/bitmind-subnet/README.md

 - [Project Structure and Terminology 📖](docs/Glossary.md)
 - [Contributor Guide 🤝](docs/Contributor_Guide.md)

-**IMPORTANT**: If you are new to Bittensor, we recommend familiarizing yourself with the basics on the [Bittensor Website](https://bittensor.com/) before proceeding to the [Setup Guide](docs/Setup.md) page.
+**IMPORTANT**: If you are new to Bittensor, we recommend familiarizing yourself with the basics on the [Bittensor Website](https://bittensor.com/) before proceeding.

 ## Identifying AI-Generated Media with a Decentralized Framework

 **Overview:**
-The BitMind Subnet leverages advanced generative and discriminative AI models within the Bittensor network to detect AI-generated images.
+The BitMind Subnet leverages advanced generative and discriminative AI models within the Bittensor network to detect AI-generated images and videos.
 This platform is engineered on a decentralized, incentive-driven framework to enhance trustworthiness and stimulate continuous technological advancement.

 **Purpose:**
 The proliferation of generative AI models has significantly increased the production of high-quality synthetic media, presenting challenges in distinguishing these from authentic content.
 The BitMind Subnet addresses this challenge by providing robust detection mechanisms to maintain the integrity of digital media.